 Cover image for Understanding tenant and owner representation in commercial or residential real estate

-According to recent market data, represented tenants secure an average of 8.9 months of free rent and tenant improvement allowances averaging $87.51 per square foot.
-Unrepresented tenants often miss these concessions entirely.
+• Represented tenants secured an average of 8.9 months of free rent and tenant improvement allowances averaging $87.51 per sq. ft. in 2024 market data.

-• Landlords typically pay both commissions, so tenants get representation at no direct cost
+• Landlords typically pay both brokerage commissions, so tenant representation usually comes at no direct out-of-pocket cost to the tenant.

 What is Tenant Representation?